donatasrep/donatas.repecka/_posts/2021-04-27-Performance-comparison.md

 During this experiment I have not found anything that would be ground breaking or new.
 Nevertheless, I the findings are extremelly useful for myself.
 The main takeaways are:

-* Pure python is slow.
+* Pure Python is slow.
-* Optimised python libraries can give you approximately C/C++ performance.
+* Optimised Python libraries can give you approximately C/C++ performance.
 * Scaling to multi threads or using GPU will give you the best performance.
 * Yet another thing which is not visible in the tables and is often overlooked is the solution itself.
 I have written some pieces several times to get these results (improving performance substantially).

-And if you were to ask me whether it is worth going to C/C++ for the performance reasons, I would say: unless you really need to squeeze every split of the second, you can stay in python and be at least competitive with C/C++ performance, not to mention development/maintenance side of things.
+And if you were to ask me whether it is worth going to C/C++ for the performance reasons, I would say: unless you really need to squeeze every split of the second, you can stay in Python and be at least competitive with C/C++ performance, not to mention development/maintenance side of things.